onflow/flow/flips/20220715-cadence-purity-analysis.md

 is the default assumption.

 ## Questions and Discussion Topics

-* Should `pure` functions be allowed to emit events and log data?
-These are technically side effects, but they are not problematic for the specific use cases we have identified for this analysis.
-Are there any other potential use cases for this analysis that would require events and logging to be restricted in `pure` contexts?

 * Given that `pure` in Cadence is closer to `view` in Solidity, a language with which our users may be familiar, should we instead consider using `view` instead of `pure` in our implementation of this feature?